quangctkm9207/hello-mvp/README.md

 3. [Falling in love with Android Testing](https://blog.mindorks.com/falling-in-love-with-android-testing-dd11ffa6ac3e)

 ----
 If you are interested in my useful blog posts and cool projects, you can subscribe to my newsletter by clicking the below link.
-Thanks.
 [SUBSCRIBE TO USEFUL BLOG POSTS AND COOL PROJECTS.](http://eepurl.com/g1nqlf)